What Are the Cheapest Campervans in the UK?

 The Ducato is one of the widest panel vans available, providing plenty of living space and a comfortable layout, plus good headroom for standing.
 They can also be slightly cheaper to buy and maintain than several other vans, such as the Mercedes Sprinter or VW Crafter, making it an ideal option for those on a strict budget.
 Fiat Ducatos are commonly chosen for campervan conversions, as their shape and size allows flexibility for customised builds.

-The downsides of a Fiat Ducato
+What are the downsides of a Fiat Ducato?

 For some, the Ducato is more practical than it is stylish, but this ultimately comes down to personal preference.
 While its spacious interior makes it a versatile campervan base, the larger size can make driving and parking more challenging, especially in urban areas.
 Older models, particularly the MK3, have experienced some mechanical issues, including steering rack problems, so it’s a good idea to check the service history of the van before purchase.